 D. Ease of use

-For instance, if your email service offers email and automation builders with drag-and-drop functionalities and pre-made templates, everyone in your team can design a compelling email.
+For instance, if your email service offers email and automation builders with drag-and-drop functionalities and pre-made templates, everyone on your team can design compelling emails.

-So, look for an intuitive interface and easy-to-grasp options to segment your audience, create and automate emails, and track email performance.
+So, look for an intuitive interface and easy-to-grasp options for segmenting your audience, creating and automating emails, and tracking email performance.

-Tip: It’s important to see email tools in action.
+Tip: It’s essential to see email tools in action.
 Ask for a free trial or demo to check their functionalities.
-Also, go through customer reviews to evaluate whether the tool addressed other users’ pain points.
+Also, review customer reviews to evaluate whether the tool addressed other users’ pain points.

 2. Automate Where You Can